hatixon/ProfanityBlock/readme.txt

   CapsCancel: 'Will be replaced'

 RandomizeCodes: true #This will change the codes every time the plugin is loaded.
 Change to false to keep codes the same and increase start up time!

+SpamEnabled: true #This decides whether repeated messages are blocked or allowed.
+Filter is also case insensitive!